ecmwf/IonBeam/docs/architecture.rst

 The day is spelled as hive ``key=value`` segments in the platform's reserved ``ib_`` namespace: an engine pointed at the store can opt into hive parsing and prune on them, no declared column can collide with them, and a reader that does not opt in sees plain path segments.
 Aggregation spans divide one day and windows are epoch-aligned, so every window nests inside its partition — the rows under an ``ib_day`` are exactly that day's rows, and selecting a partition selects the whole day.
 Readers prune by the window interval in the name or by the time column's Parquet statistics; each file is written time-sorted.

-A rebuild writes the next version's file beside the current one and never touches an existing file.
-Readers pick the highest version, and a periodic sweep deletes a window's older versions once its current build has stood for a grace period.
-Local-filesystem writes finish with a rename and S3 writes with a multipart-upload completion, so a reader never sees a partial file.
+A rebuild writes a new version without modifying the existing file.
+Readers select the highest version.
+After a grace period, a periodic sweep removes older versions of the window.

+Local filesystem writes complete with a rename, while S3 writes complete through multipart upload.
+In both cases, the completed object becomes visible atomically.

 Stateful backends
 ~~~~~~~~~~~~~~~~~